 Torque: 40Nm | Voltage: 18V | Battery: 1.5Ah Lithium-Ion | Weight (with battery): 1.1kg | No load speed: 0-360/1400rpm

-If you're on a budget, then this is the best cordless drill to buy.
-It can easily tackle flat pack furniture, putting up shelves or curtain poles, can drill into wood and metal, and the hammer function makes light work of drilling into masonry.
+This affordable drill from Black+Decker can easily tackle flat pack furniture, or be used to put up shelves or curtain poles, or drill into wood and metal.
+And the hammer function makes light work of drilling into masonry.

 It offers 10 different torque settings, with a variable speed function that will give you complete control at all times.